minarikmatus/telereader/README.md

 Discord bot to forward messages from Telegram groups to Discord channels.

-Commands
+## Commands

+`/teleinfo`                   shows bot setings

-`/telelink telegram_token`    links this bot with selected Telegram account
+`/telelink telegram_token`    links this bot with Telegram bot account

-`/telestop`                   unlinks Telegram account from this bot
+`/telestop`                   unlinks Telegram bot account from this bot